 Backpacking Gear List by Backcountry Editor Nate Simmons

 I’m kind of a chart guy I guess.
 The chart I built for this article is my biggest so far - maybe too big - but it has it all; every single gizmo and gadget that I stuff into my pack as I head into the backcountry on a typical weeklong early-season elk hunt.
 By “early season” I mean August and September.
-(Scroll down and click on the image to view the entire list!)

 This is the list that over a decade of backpack elk hunting has brought me to.
 As you’ll see, there are many things I take along with me.
 There are also many things I could add or subtract.
 It’s a constantly changing list and it will always be that way as newer, lighter, and stronger materials are engineered.

 I’m pretty happy with my current pack weight of less than 46 lbs. for a seven-day hunt, but I know I could very easily shave another 3-4 lbs. by spending even more money on upgrading than I already have.

 While my list is long, it’s not nearly as long as it used to be.
 As a rookie backpacker, I thought of every scenario that could possibly arise in the backcountry and I made sure I would have what I needed, just in case.
 As a result, for years I packed things I never used.
 I had backups for my backups.
 I also had some very light items I used but didn’t like, such as a bivy sack.Thus, not everything has gotten lighter, just customized for me personally.